 Email Susan | 914-234-6992 ext.
 23

-Susan oversees all fundraising and events at Westchester Land Trust while also managing the grant writing process for the organization.
+Susan oversees all fundraising and events at Westchester Land Trust and creates a strong culture of appreciation and inclusion in our community, while also managing the grant writing process for the organization.
 Prior to joining WLT, Susan worked in development for the Historic House Trust of New York City and the Lewis Ginter Botanical Gardens in Richmond, Virginia.
 She currently sits on the Advisory Board of the Cape Elizabeth Land Trust in Maine where she and her husband raised their family.
 Susan holds a bachelor’s in finance from the University of Massachusetts in Amherst, MA.

 Jes Parker